mozilla-services/heka/docs/source/configuration.rst

     `WARNING` can be translated to `3` by settings in this section.
 - message_fields:
     Subsection defining message fields to populate and the interpolated values that should be used.
-Valid interpolated values are any captured in a regex in the message_matcher, and any other field that exists in the message.
+Valid interpolated values are any captured in a JSONPath in the message_matcher, and any other field that exists in the message.
 In the event that a captured name overlaps with a message field, the captured name's value will be used.
 Optional representation metadata can be added at